 No allergic reactions have been reported by the FDA for HA injections since its approval and first uses in the 1990s.
 Our process is also done under completely sterile conditions, so the risk of infection is next to nothing.
 We have found ultrasound to be a superior guided instrument not only because of the ability to see soft tissue detail that x-rays miss, but also because it allows us to avoid radiation exposure and using contrast dye (which is highly allergic and can be toxic to the kidneys).
 This is one of the many aspects that sets The Active Joint Institute apart as a leading HA injection facility.

-Attention is given to making your injections as painless as possible.
-Before any needle touches your skin, the site is sprayed with a topical anesthetic to numb it and then injected with lidocaine to numb the needle track.
+At ActiJoint, our goal is to make your injections as painless as possible.
+Before the injection, we spray the injection site with a topical anesthetic (ethyl chloride) to numb it and then inject lidocaine to numb the needle track.
 The guided injection is then administered with the smallest possible needle using an injection approach rated least painful.
-However, for those patients who desire even more comfort, nitrous oxide (laughing gas) is available during the procedure.
+The same needle is then detached from the lidocaine syringe and connected to the one containing HA, so there is only ever one needle stick per joint.
+For those patients who desire even more comfort, nitrous oxide (laughing gas) is available during the procedure.

 HA is covered by most insurances, so please call to schedule an appointment with us or ask one of our providers any questions you have.